Preventing fraud and fraudulent behaviour

 Framework on Preventing Fraud

 The GoodCorporation Framework on Preventing Fraud is a set of responsible business principles which can be used as a tool to improve the management practices needed to prevent fraud and fraudulent behaviour.
-Designed to help organisations respond to the UK’s Economic Crime and Corporate Transparency (ECCT) Act, the framework covers all forms of fraudulent practice listed in the act, including mis-selling, mis-representation, false claims, over-charging and dishonest sales practices.
+Designed to help organisations respond to ECCTA, the framework covers all of the fraud offences covered by the Act, including mis-selling, misrepresentation, false claims, over-charging and dishonest sales practices.

 All relevant business functions are covered, including sales and marketing, procurement, finance, government and regulatory affairs and human resources.